johnthagen/min-sized-rust/README.md

 be removed. `panic_immediate_abort` only removes some usages of this code.
 There is a lot of other code that uses formatting in some of cases.
 That includes Rust's "pre-main" code in `libstd`.

-By using a C entry point, managing stdio manually, and carefully analyzing which chunks of code you or your dependencies include, you can sometimes make use of `libstd ` while avoiding bloated `core::fmt`.
+By using a C entry point (by added the `#![no_main]` attribute) , managing stdio manually, and carefully analyzing which chunks of code you or your dependencies include, you can sometimes make use of `libstd ` while avoiding bloated `core::fmt`.

 Expect the code to be hacky and unportable, with more `unsafe{}`s than usual.
 It feels like `no_std`, but with `libstd`.